-HP and DL terms and conditions
+4.9HP AND DL TERMS AND CONDITIONS

-- 90. Since 30 August 2005, people qualifying for leave on grounds of Humanitarian Protection have been granted leave to enter or remain, as appropriate, for 5 years in the first instance with the possibility of ILR thereafter.
+Since 30 August 2005, people qualifying for leave on grounds of Humanitarian Protection have been granted leave to enter or remain, as appropriate, for 5 years in the first instance with the possibility of ILR thereafter.
 Previously the initial period granted was 3 years.
-Humanitarian Protection status is not granted to people who qualify for asylum or to EC nationals exercising treaty rights. - 91.
+Humanitarian Protection status is not granted to people who qualify for asylum or to EU nationals exercising treaty rights.

 Discretionary Leave is not granted where a person qualifies for asylum or Humanitarian Protection, or where there is a category within the Immigration Rules under which they qualify.
-It is not granted to EC nationals who are exercising treaty rights. - 92.
-At the end of the five year qualifying period people with refugee and Humanitarian Protection status will be entitled to apply for ILR, together with people who have completed six years' Discretionary Leave or four years under the old exceptional leave policies. - 93.
-Form PN1 and the online application facility require students to enter the date of expiry of their or their family member's immigration status if applicable.
-Before allowing student support to continue in the next academic year, LAs will be required to check whether the student is still entitled to student support.
-LAs should request revised documentary evidence of their immigration status from the Home Office. - 94.
+It is not granted to EU nationals who are exercising treaty rights.

+At the end of the five year qualifying period people with refugee and Humanitarian Protection status will be entitled to apply for ILR, together with people who have completed six years' Discretionary Leave or four years under the old exceptional leave policies.

+The student support application requires students to enter the date of expiry of their or their family member's immigration status if applicable.
+Before allowing student support to continue in the next academic year, SFW will be required to check whether the student is still entitled to student support.
+SFW should request revised documentary evidence of their immigration status from the Home Office.

 If the student's (or family member's) case is still under review by the Home Office, or the Home Office is considering an appeal, student support should not be withdrawn.
-LAs will require evidence from the Home Office that this is the case before processing the student support application.
-If LAs have difficulty confirming the situation they should email: studentfinancedivision@wales.gsi.gov.uk. - 95.
-Before allowing support to continue in the academic year following the expiry of the relevant immigration status, LAs will need evidence that the status, or a different qualifying immigration status has been confirmed by the Home Office or that the Home Office is considering awarding an appropriate immigration status, or an appeal is pending.
-Consideration should also be given as to whether the student may qualify under another category. - 96.
+SFW will require evidence from the Home Office that this is the case before processing the student support application

+Before allowing support to continue in the academic year following the expiry of the relevant immigration status, SFW will need evidence that the status, or a different qualifying immigration status has been confirmed by the Home Office or that the Home Office is considering awarding an appropriate immigration status, or an appeal is pending.
+Consideration should also be given as to whether the student may qualify under another category.

 Students with ELE/ELR, HP or DL (or who are the family members of persons who have ELE/ELR, HP or DL) are not required to have been granted that leave by the first day of the first academic year of the course (or in the case of family members, the spouse, civil partner or parent does not have to have been granted ELE/ELR, HP or DL on the first day of the first academic year of the course).
-Consequently, provided that they meet the relevant criteria, these students can become eligible for support during the course of an academic year. - 97.
+Consequently, provided that they meet the relevant criteria, these students can become eligible for support during the course of an academic year.

 The Home Office has issued guidance about the immigration position of persons whose current leave to enter or remain has expired or is about to expire.
-This guidance would cover persons who have been granted limited leave to enter or remain in the United Kingdom and who have to demonstrate that they have current leave to enter or remain in order to be eligible for student support. - 98.
+This guidance would cover persons who have been granted limited leave to enter or remain in the United Kingdom and who have to demonstrate that they have current leave to enter or remain in order to be eligible for student support.

 It is our understanding that if a person with limited leave to enter or remain applies for a further period of leave before the first period of leave has expired, the applicant's leave may be extended by section 3C of the Immigration Act 1971.
-It is our understanding that, provided the application for further leave has not been withdrawn or the applicant does not leave the United Kingdom, the first period of leave is extended for the period it takes the Secretary of State to make a decision on the renewal application.
+It is also our understanding that, provided the application for further leave has not been withdrawn or the applicant does not leave the United Kingdom, the first period of leave is extended for the period it takes the Secretary of State to make a decision on the renewal application.